Palace of Westminster: Fire and reconstruction

-On 16 October 1834, a fire broke out in the Palace after an overheated stove used to destroy the Exchequer's stockpile of tally sticks set fire to the House of Lords Chamber.
-In the resulting conflagration both Houses of Parliament were destroyed, along with most of the other buildings in the palace complex.
-Westminster Hall was saved thanks to fire-fighting efforts and a change in the direction of the wind.
-The Jewel Tower, the Undercroft Chapel and the Cloisters and Chapter House of St Stephen's were the only other parts of the Palace to survive.
+On 16 October 1834, a fire broke out in the palace after an overheated stove used to destroy the Exchequer's stockpile of tally sticks set fire to the House of Lords Chamber.
+Both Houses of Parliament were destroyed, along with most of the other buildings in the palace complex.
+Westminster Hall was saved thanks to firefighting efforts and a change in the direction of the wind.
+The Jewel Tower and the undercroft, cloisters, and chapter house of St Stephen's Chapel were the only other parts of the palace to survive.

-Immediately after the fire, King William IV offered the almost-completed Buckingham Palace to Parliament, hoping to dispose of a residence he disliked.
-The building was considered unsuitable for parliamentary use, however, and the gift was rejected.
-Proposals to move to Charing Cross or St James's Park had a similar fate; the allure of tradition and the historical and political associations of Westminster proved too strong for relocation, despite the deficiencies of that site.
-In the meantime, the immediate priority was to provide accommodation for the next Parliament, and so the Painted Chamber and White Chamber were hastily repaired for temporary use.

-In 1835, following that year's General Election, the King permitted Parliament to make "plans for [its] permanent accommodation".
-Each house created a committee and a public debate over the proposed styles ensued.

-The Lords Chamber was completed in 1847, and the Commons Chamber in 1852 (at which point architect Charles Barry received a knighthood).
+William IV offered the almost-completed Buckingham Palace to Parliament, hoping to dispose of a residence he disliked; however, the building was considered unsuitable for parliamentary use and the gift was rejected.
+The Painted Chamber and White Chamber were hastily repaired for temporary use, and in 1835, following that year's General Election, the King permitted Parliament to make "plans for [its] permanent accommodation".
+Each house created a committee and a Perpendicular Gothic Revival design by the architect Charles Barry was chosen.
+Barry was inexperienced with Gothic and relied heavily on Augustus Pugin to design details.
+The Lords Chamber was completed in 1847, and the Commons Chamber in 1852.
 Although most of the work had been carried out by 1860, construction was not finished until a decade afterwards.